Church Records*, Biographical Files, & More

-The collection serves as a repository for records from North Carolina Baptist churches and institutions.
-The NCBHC is also the repository for the Alliance of Baptists and the Woman’s Missionary Union of North Carolina archives.
+The North Carolina Baptist Historical Collection serves as a repository for records from North Carolina Baptist churches and institutions, including Southern, Missionary, Primitive, African-American, Union, Alliance of Baptist, and Woman’s Missionary Union.
+More about › FAQs ›

-Useful Digital Collections
+NC Baptist Digital Collections

 Ephemeral materials related to individuals associated with Wake Forest University and/or Baptist communities of North Carolina.

 The majority of the N.C.
 Baptist Church Records contain minutes of meetings, membership lists, and financial records.